-The Issuer is a special purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York, created by Part B of Chapter 173, Laws of New York, 2013 (the whole of Chapter 173, Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015 and Chapter 369 of the laws of New York, 2021, the "LIPA Reform Act" and Part B thereof, the "Securitization Law").
+Purpose of the Transaction: This issuance of the 2023 Restructuring Bonds by the Issuer will enable (i) the Authority to retire certain of its outstanding indebtedness, (ii) the Issuer to refund or otherwise retire certain of its restructuring bonds and (iii) the Authority to finance System Resiliency Costs (as defined herein).
+See "THE SECURITIZATION LAW" in this Official Statement.
+Issuer: The Issuer is a special purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York, created by Part B of Chapter 173, Laws of New York, 2013 (the whole of Chapter 173, Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015 and Chapter 369 of the laws of New York, 2021, the "LIPA Reform Act" and Part B thereof, the "Securitization Law").
 The Issuer has no commercial operations.
 The Issuer was formed solely to purchase and own restructuring property, to issue bonds which are to be secured by restructuring property, and to perform any activity incidental thereto.
-The Securitization Law prohibits the Issuer from engaging in any other activity except as specifically authorized by a financing order and provides that the Issuer is not authorized to be a debtor under chapter 9 or any other provision of the See "-Transaction Overview" Bankruptcy Code. and SECURITIZATION LAW."
-The 2022 Restructuring Bonds represent the sixth issuance of restructuring bonds by the Issuer.
-See "- Prior Transactions" and "THE SECURITIZATION LAW - Prior Transactions."
+The Securitization Law prohibits the Issuer from engaging in any other activity except as specifically authorized by a financing order and provides that the Issuer is not authorized to be a debtor under chapter 9 or any other provision of the Bankruptcy Code.
+See " -Transaction Overview " and "THE SECURITIZATION LAW."
+The 2023 Restructuring Bonds represent the seventh issuance of restructuring bonds by the Issuer.
+See " - Prior Transactions " and "THE SECURITIZATION LAW."
+Seller: The Authority is a corporate municipal instrumentality and a political subdivision of the State of New York.
+The Authority has a wholly-owned subsidiary, the Long Island Lighting Company (described below), which does business under the names of LIPA and Power Supply Long Island.
+Servicer and its Service Area; Administrator: LIPA provides electric transmission and distribution services in a geographical area which includes the New York Counties of Nassau and Suffolk (with certain limited exceptions) and a small portion of Queens County, New York known as the Rockaways.
+As described in this Official Statement, the Authority and LIPA have entered into agreements with third parties to provide the service and maintenance functions in connection with their operations.
+LIPA's service area includes approximately 1.2 million customers, and during the period 2018 through 2022 experienced its peak usage of approximately 5,269 MW in the summer of 2019.
+In the year ending December 31, 2022, approximately 54.1% of LIPA's annual retail revenues were received from residential customers, 44.3% from commercial customers and 1.6% from street lighting, public authorities and certain others.
+The largest customer in the Service Area (the Long Island Rail Road) accounted for less than 1.7% of total sales and 1% of revenue.